nanovazquez/reactjs-training/exercise-2/README.md

     > **Note:** Did you notice that you are wrapping your user's reducers in the `user` property?
 This will be the state's node in which all the user information will go.
 Future state, like products or categories, would use different nodes.
 If you've followed this convention, you've probably noticed that you'll just only need to copy and paste the user's folder for that.

+#### Refactoring the App component

 Next, we need to do some modifications to the `<App />` component.
-These changes will be mostly refactoring/simplifications because we are moving the state management logic away from it.
+These changes will be mostly simplifications because we are moving the state management logic away from it.

 1. Open the **src/components/App/types.ts** file and replace the `IProps` and `IState` interfaces with the following code.
 Note that we are merging these two interfaces because we will receive everything via `props`, including the `actions`.